jamespfennell/transiter/docs/docs/api.md

 If you attempt to install a system without the required parameters, the install will fail and the response will detail which parameters you're missing.

+#### Async versus sync

 Often the install process is long because it often involves performing large feed updates of static feeds - for example, in the case of the New York City Subway, an install takes close to two minutes.
-This may cause issues if any servers processing the request impose timeouts.
-(Version 0.4 of Transiter will introduce asynchronous system installs, which will avoid this problem.)
+If you perform a synchronous install, the install request is liable to timeout - for example, Gunicorn by default terminates HTTP requests that take over 60 seconds.
+For this reason you should generally install asynchronously.

+After triggering the install asynchronously, you can track its progress by hitting the `GET` system endpoint repeatedly.

+Synchronous installs are supported and useful when writing new transit system configs, in which case getting feedback from a single request is quicker.

 Return code         | Description
 --------------------|-------------
+`200 OK`            | Returned if the system already exists, in which case this is a no-op.
-`201 CREATED`       | Returned if the transit system was successfully installed.
-No content is returned.
+`201 CREATED`       | For synchronous installs, returned if the transit system was successfully installed.
-`204 NO CONTENT`    | If the transit system already exists, nothing happens.
-(Supporting updating transit systems is scheduled for version 0.4 of Transiter.)
+`202 ACCEPTED`      | For asynchronous installs, returned if the install is successfully triggered.
-`400 BAD REQUEST`   | Returned if the the YAML configuration file is malformed, or required parameters were not provided.
+`400 BAD REQUEST`   | Returned if the the YAML configuration file cannot be retrieved.
+For synchronous installs, this code is also returned if there is any kind of install error.

 ### Delete a system